zompi2/UE4EnhancedCodeFlow/README.md

 8. You can optionally run `SetMaxActionTime` in actions `Init` phase to determine the maximum time in seconds this action should run.
 >IMMPORTANT!
 SetMaxActionTime is only to help ticker run ticks with proper delta times.
    >It will not stop the action itself!

+9. For Instanced actions pass proper `FECFInstanceId` to the `AddAction` function.

 It is done!
 Now you can run your own action: